 Preventing Drowning Accidents: How to Keep Your Child Safe

-Parent and child holding hands at a pool Summer is finally here!
+Summer is finally here!
 We don’t know about you, but we’re more than ready to ramp up the trips to the pool and beach to stay cool while we enjoy the season.
 However, with all that fun comes an increased risk of drowning.
-Drowning is the leading cause of death for young children aged 1-4, and the second leading cause of death for children aged 5-14.
+Unintentional drowning is the leading cause of death for young children age 1 to 4 and the second leading cause of death for children age 5 to 14.

-Each year almost 800 children from birth to 17 years old – or two children a day – lose their lives while bathing, swimming or playing in or around water.
-Nearly two-thirds of those deaths occur between May and August.
+In 2020, 932 children age 0 to 19 — or 18 per week — lost their lives while bathing, swimming, or playing in or around water.
+(CDC, National Center for Health Statistics, Underlying Cause of Death, 1999–2020.)
+Nearly two-thirds of those deaths occurred between May and August.
 Thousands more children will be treated at hospitals for near-drowning accidents.
 For every single death, another five children visit an emergency department because of a non-fatal drowning incident.

 The hidden hazards of open water

-“The big eye-opener in the study is that the greatest number of drownings occur in open water,” says Duchossois, “in ponds, lakes, rivers and the ocean.
+“A big eye-opener is that almost half of fatal drownings among children in 2020 occurred in open water,” says Duchossois, “in ponds, canals, lakes, rivers and the ocean.
 Also, the risks of open-water drowning go up in the teenage years, especially among boys.”

 Reasons for the increase vary and include the following:

-• The water can be murky or cloudy, so a swimmer of any age can’t see rocks, logs, underwater plants or sudden drop-offs.
+• The water can be murky or cloudy.
+That means a swimmer of any age can’t see rocks, logs, underwater plants or sudden drop-offs.

 • Distances and depths are hard to gauge.
 In open water it can be hard to tell how far you are from the shore or how deep the water will be with the next step.

 • Currents and tides make open water unpredictable.
-Rivers can sweep a child downstream and ocean currents can carry them along the shore or out to sea.
-Tides, too, change the water terrain.
-What began a gentle slope in shallow water in the morning, may become a sudden drop to deep water in the afternoon.
+Rivers can sweep a child downstream, and ocean currents can carry them along the shore or out to sea.
+And tides change the water terrain.
+What began a gentle slope in shallow water in the morning may become a sudden drop to deep water in the afternoon.

 • Weather and seasonal changes can have a big effect on water conditions.
 Heavy rains and seasonal flooding can create powerful currents, even in ponds and rivers where none existed in the dry season.

-• Cold water can shock you when entering the water, causing panic and reducing your ability to swim.
+• Cold water can shock a person when entering the water.
+The shock can cause panic and can affect a child’s ability to swim.
 This is particularly true when a child falls into water accidentally from a dock or boat.

 Water safety tips